Updated on: 11/8/2019

 Davis Law Group strongly discourages its clients from taking a pre-settlement loan or cash advance.
 Although times are tuff and money may be tight after an injury accident patience and perseverance can pay off.
 If you can find a way to make ends meet until your case is concluded then the entire settlement or award will be yours after costs and attorney’s fees are deducted.
 You can end up with much more money in your own pocket when you don’t have to pay a lending institution costly fees.

-Some doctors and clinics will agree to wait until the conclusion of a case before getting paid if they know a reputable attorney is representing you.
+Some doctors and clinics will agree to wait until the conclusion of a case before getting paid if they know a reputable personal injury attorney is representing you.
 And family members can be more open to making no-interest loans when they know that a lawsuit is pending.
 Explore all of your options and speak to your attorney before making the decision to seek a lawsuit cash advance or litigation financing.